MakeSchool-Tutorials/Rainbow-Checklist/P03-Writing-Helper-Functions/content.md

 ```
 Complete the function above. *Hint*: Add a character to the front of the checklist item that denotes an item as completed.

-All we need to do is append some text to the item that we want to mark as checked.
+All we need to do is append some text to the front of the checked item in the list.
 Let's use the character √ to indicate whether an item is marked as completed or not.

 So if Captain Rainbow needs to wear